Jeshaun Jones: Professional career

 Jones signed with the Minnesota Vikings as an undrafted free agent on April 27, 2024.
 He was waived on August 27, and re-signed to the practice squad, but released the next day.
-He was re-signed to the practice squad on September 10, 2024.
-He signed a reserve/future contract on January 17, 2025.
+Jones was re-signed to the practice squad on September 10.
+He signed a reserve/future contract with Minnesota on January 17, 2025.

 On August 26, 2025, Jones was waived by the Vikings as part of final roster cuts.
-He was signed to the practice squad the next day.
+He was re-signed to the practice squad the following day.
+Jones signed a reserve/future contract with Minnesota on January 5, 2026.

+Jones was suspended the first three games of the 2026 season for violating the league's substance abuse policy.
+He was placed on the Vikings reserve/suspended list on August 30, 2026.